 Even more intriguing is that supposedly Marcionites preferred to call Jesus Chrestos, rather than Christos, because they believed Chrestos was a designation that he was the good god, rather than the evil god.
 Paul uses “Christ” more like a surname rather than a title.

 The radical German New Testament critic Hermann Detering goes into much greater detail on the connections between Simon, Paul and Jesus, in his fascinating book, The Fabricated Paul: Early Christianity in the Twilight.
-He goes to great lengths to show how not only are the Catholic pastorals (Acts of the Apostles, Titus, 1 & 2 Timothy, etc.) featuring Paul and his antics non-historical but all of Paul’s epistles are actually Catholic forgeries, redacted from original Marcionite texts, which appear to be a Gnosticism at an earlier stage.
+He goes to great lengths to show how not only are the Catholic pastorals (Acts of the Apostles, Titus, 1 & 2 Timothy, etc.) featuring Paul and his antics non-historical but all of Paul’s epistles are actually Catholic forgeries, redacted from original Marcionite texts, which appear to be a Gnosticism at an earlier stage (although late in comparison to Simon’s time).
+This also implies Paul himself never actually existed.
+And neither did Peter.

 Of course, Marcion’s pro-Gentile, anti-Judiac beliefs naturally coincides with the dualism of Simon’s teaching found in the much reviled Clementine literature, that there were two Gods: the first God being good, while the second god being far inferior creator, who in turn forms the wicked cosmos from the tears of Sophia.
 This first God is mentioned by the Gnostic text Eugnostos the Blessed, which tells us tells us: “No one rules over him.
 He has no name; for whoever has a name is the creation of another.
 He is unnameable.”

-Whether or not Detering is ultimately correct, the notable differences between Acts and Paul’s Epistles could fill up several books.
+Whether or not Detering is ultimately correct in all his arguments, the notable differences between Acts and Paul’s Epistles could fill up several books.
 For one, the author of Acts recharacterized Paul as convert to Catholicized Judeo-Christianity.
 The conversion story on the road to Damascus, isn’t mentioned even ONCE in his epistles—not once.
 Acts doesn’t even present Paul as an apostle.
 He’s just an evangelist under the ministerial authority of the twelve.
 Acts and the actual epistles are in complete contradiction.
 In the epistles, Paul and the Jewish apostles (i.e., the twelve) are bitter enemies.
 In Acts, they’re pals.

 “When we were children, we were in bondage under the elements of the cosmos.
 But when the pleroma of the time was come, God sent forth his Son.” – Galatians 4:3